JioBaba369/CultureKerala/README.md

 ## Core Features

 - **Global Directory**: Discover events, communities, businesses, deals, and movies relevant to the Malayalee community.
+- **Learn Malayalam**: Bite-sized lessons and cultural content to help you connect with your heritage.
 - **Advanced Search**: An intuitive search engine to find content using location, category, and keywords.
 - **User Engagement**: Save items of interest, share content via QR codes, and report inappropriate content.
-- **Content Creation**: Verified communities and businesses can create and manage their own events and deals.
+- **Creator Tools**: Verified organizations can create and manage their own events and listings.
-- **Comprehensive Admin Console**: A secure backend for managing users, content, moderation, sales, and platform-wide settings.
+- **Comprehensive Admin Console**: A secure backend for managing users, content, moderation, and platform-wide settings.

 ## Tech Stack